Since 1993

 BOLOD.

-In the slow seasons of spring and winter, I often rush back to the countryside.
 I believe that unspoiled nature can sustain us for thousands of years, whereas uncontrolled mining may only last another 50-60.

 Read our full story